CROI 2025 Chair and Vice Chairs

 Penny Moore, PhD

-Dr Moore is Reader and Department of Science and Technology/National Research Foundation South African Research Chair of Virus-Host Dynamics at the University of the Witwatersrand in Johannesburg, South Africa, and the National Institute for Communicable Diseases, and Honorary Senior Scientist in Virus-Host Dynamics at CAPRISA, University of Kwa-Zulu Natal in Durban, South Africa.
+Dr Moore is Reader and Department of Science and Technology/National Research Foundation South African Research Chair of Virus-Host Dynamics at the University of the Witwatersrand in Johannesburg, South Africa, and the National Institute for Communicable Diseases (NICD), and Honorary Senior Scientist in Virus-Host Dynamics at Centre for the AIDS Programme of Research in South Africa (CAPRISA), University of Kwa-Zulu Natal in Durban, South Africa.
 She obtained her MSc in Microbiology at the University of the Witwatersrand, studying gastroenteritis-associated adenoviruses.
 She then earned her PhD in Virology at the University of London (studying the hepatitis B virus) in 2003 before returning to South Africa to join NICD/WITS.
-Her current research focuses on HIV broadly neutralizing antibodies and their interplay with the evolving virus.

 Andrew Mujugira, MBChB, MSc, MPH, PhD, MACE